 Speak with your solar installer if you plan to greatly change your electricity consumption in the near future (such as if you’ve purchased an electric vehicle) and would like to adjust your system accordingly.

 Alberta’s Micro-Generation Regulation outlines how micro-generators are compensated by their wire services provider for sending their excess electricity to the grid.
 Generally you receive an on-bill credit for the power sent to the grid which is compensated at your retail rate.
 This is commonly referred to as net billing.

 As soon as you call them.
 There is generally a small wait time to get an installer out to your home.
 We recommend that you get multiple quotes from reputable contractors.

-The Solar Energy Society of Alberta (SESA), and the Canadian Solar Industries Association (CanSIA), both have complaint resolution and disciplinary processes for their listed contractor members.
+Solar Alberta, and the Canadian Renewable Energy Association (CanREA), both have complaint resolution and disciplinary processes for their listed contractor members.
 You can use this process to file a complaint.

 The City of Edmonton and Inclime Inc. will not be responsible for program misrepresentation by contractors.

 Photovoltaic systems must be installed by qualified workers.

 - In Alberta, solar PV installations must be completed by certified electricians, or registered apprentices working under the supervision of a certified electrician, that comply with the Electrician Trade Regulation 274/2000 and Apprenticeship and Industry Training Act, and any applicable trade regulations.